 In early February, the Metropolitan police (Met) began operational use of facial recognition surveillance, starting with the Stratford Centre retail complex in east London.
 The Met’s commander stated a false positive rate of one in a thousand, but research by the Big Brother Watch organization showed that during public trials the misidentification rate was 93%.

-In the later half of February, reporting by OneZero revealed NEC as another key player in the field of facial recognition technology.
+In the later half of February, reporting by OneZero revealed NEC as another key player among of facial recognition companies.
 The company worked with clients in the US, UK, Japan, and India, and had been steadily increasing its foothold in the industry over the last ten years.

-Buzzfeed News also reported that Clearview AI’s clients went well beyond law enforcement agencies, and also included ICE, Walmart, and the NBA, among others.
+In other facial recognition news, Buzzfeed reported that Clearview AI’s clients went well beyond law enforcement agencies, and also included ICE, Walmart, and the NBA, among others.
 It reported that Clearview’s technology was used by more than 2,200 law enforcement departments across 27 countries.
 This report revealed not only how widespread the technology was, but also called into question claims by the company CEO that Clearview was “strictly for law enforcement.”

 Amidst all of this, lawmakers in both the US and Scotland started looking into regulation of the use of this technology by law enforcement.
 These regulations aimed to ban the technology until formal government guidelines were established, and to prevent the technology from infringing upon privacy and civil rights.